A Guide To Buying A House In A Flood Zone

 Can Be Difficult To Sell

-Buyers are often hesitant to buy a home located in a high-risk flood zone.
+Buyers may be hesitant to buy a home located in a high-risk flood zone.
 This makes sense – buying a home is a huge investment, and the higher chance of flooding puts that investment at risk.
 Plus, these properties can be expensive to insure.

 Because of this, it can be difficult to sell a home in an SFHA.